 On October 2, 1945 Lt.
 General Yamada commander of the Japanese Army 48th Division arrived at the airfield aboard a Ki-21 Sally and landed at the airfield attend the official surrender ceremony for Japanese forces in the area.
 On landing, the aircraft's right undercarriage collapsed but none of the crew were wounded.

-Known as El Tari Aiport, used as a military and civilian airport.
+Still in use today as El Tari Aiport a dual military and civilian airport.
 The airport has two runways: The first is oriented 5/07 and meausres 8,202' x 148' surfaced with asphalt.
 The second runway is oriented 30/12 and measures 4,175' x 210' surfaced with graded earth.
 Airport codes: ICAO: WATT IATA: KOE.

 Lockheed Hudson A16-79